top of page

 The Black & Indigenous Empowerment (B.I.E) group builds on the foundations laid by Project Respect and the Black Youth Empowerment (B.Y.E) initiative.
 B.Y.E was a youth-led program that centred Black voices in the prevention of teen dating violence through culturally relevant workshops, advocacy, and research.
 Youth involved in B.Y.E. led conversations on race and bystander intervention, and worked alongside educators to shift school culture through anti-racist practices and creating safer school environments where Black youth can thrive.

-B.I.E carries this work forward by creating space for both Black and Indigenous youth to connect, lead, and support one another.
+B.I.E carries this work forward by creating space for Black and Indigenous youth to connect, lead, and support one another.
 Grounded in community, culture, and care, B.I.E fosters opportunities for youth to grow as leaders, challenge systemic violence, and reimagine school spaces through their lived experiences and collective wisdom.
-Through this work, the group aims to support meaningful conversations around safety, accountability, consent, and belonging in ways that reflect both Black and Indigenous perspectives.
+Through this work, the group aims to support meaningful conversations around safety, accountability, consent, and belonging in ways that reflect Black and Indigenous perspectives.

 What we do